Mraduldubey03/Bomato/README.md

 # Bomato
-BOMATO is a designd prototype design by DigitalMradul
+BOMATO is a design prototype for restaurant design by Digital Mradul